ircfspace/teleMirror/README.md

 # teleMirror

-A simple desktop client for viewing Telegram channels, specifically designed for complex filtering environments like Iran

-## Overview

 teleMirror provides a reliable way to access Telegram channels in heavily filtered internet environments.
 By utilizing multiple bypass techniques and alternative data sources, it ensures consistent access to content even when direct Telegram connections are blocked.

 ## Features